alexqfredrickson/notes/aws/aws.md

 ### AppSync

 AWS AppSync is a service that generates GraphQL endpoints for applications.

+AppSync can subscribe to applications to implement  real-time updates.
+Clients invoke the subscription operations, which creates a WebSocket connection, which is maintained by AppSync.
+In this way, applications can distribute data in real-time.

+It has integrations with DynamoDB.

 ### AppConfig